Swedish women's football team.

 4. Ebba Årsjö – alpine daredevil

-She won the overall World Cup both in 2024 and 2025, and to date, Ebba has eight world championships golds to her name – the most recent two in slalom and giant slalom the super-G at the 2025 World Para Alpine Skiing Championships in Maribor, Slovenia.
+She won the overall World Cup in both 2024 and 2025, and has eight world championships gold medals to her name – the most recent in slalom, giant slalom and super-G at the 2025 World Para Alpine Skiing Championships in Slovenia.

 Johanna Rytting Kaneryd (third person from the right) congratulated by her Sweden team mates after scoring against Danmark in the Nations League.
 Photo: Pontus Lundahl/TT